 The definition of the comparison group is of course central to the evaluation.
-Instead of comparing exposed and nonexposed areas during the pilot period, we could use the approach described above to compare eligible and noneligible individuals following the implementation of the New Deal in the area.
-We explore the cutoff age for eligibility and redefine ND to represent the individual's eligibility status following implementation in the area.
-More specifically, ND = 0 refers to ineligible individuals "similar" to the eligible ones, that is, those unemployed for over six months whose age is just above 24 living in areas that have been treated.
-The choice of this group makes it most likely that their overall characteristics and behavior match that of the treatment group; that is, that the growth rate of employment for the two groups would be similar in the absence of the program.
-Such an approach is similar to a regression discontinuity design.
-By applying the common trends assumption to these two groups, we are ruling out any substitution or equilibrium wage effects that impact on the groups in a differential way.
+The approach discussed above used as comparison group individuals in non-exposed areas during the pilot period.
+However, the pilot stage lasted three months only and it is possible that the impacts of the policy in this short first period are not generalizable, if anything because the administration of the program would have been in its infancy.
+So, we next consider using data from the National roll out, the term referring to the national implementation.
+Suppose we start by assuming that assumption (1) is valid when ND=1 refers to eligible individuals following the National implementation and ND=0 refers to "similar" but ineligible individuals, i.e. those unemployed over 6 months whose age is just above 24.
+The choice of this group makes it most likely that their overall characteristics and behavior match that of the treatment group; i.e. that the growth rate of employment for the two groups would be similar in the absence of the program.
+Such an approach is similar to a regression discontinuity design.15 By making assumption (1) with respect to these two groups, we are ruling out any substitution effects or equilibrium wage effects that impact on the groups in a differential way.
 In this case a comparison in the growth rates between eligible and ineligible individuals will provide an estimate of the impact of the program on the eligible ones.
-A main advantage of this approach is that it can be used both in the Pilot and in the National Roll-Out periods, extending the time length of the empirical analysis.

-The virtue of the comparison group-that it is very similar to the treatment group in terms of its characteristics and will therefore be expected to respond to shocks in similar ways-may be, in fact, its greatest disadvantage.
+The virtue of the comparison group - that it is very similar to the treatment group in terms of its characteristics and will therefore be expected to respond to shocks in similar ways - may be, in fact, its greatest disadvantage.
 The substitution effects are likely to be much more severe the closer are the productivity characteristics of two groups.
 In the event of substitution, the impact of the program for the eligible group is biased upwards by the fact that the employment of the comparison group is decreasing.
-If such a decrease is, say, $\beta$ , the
+If such a decrease is, say, β , the net increase in employment is 2β lower than the estimated increase in employment.
+However the benefit in terms of employment for the target group would be β lower than our estimate.
+Within this framework of analysis, the only way we have of gauging the size of β is through the pilots, as discussed above.
+Alternatively a general equilibrium model would allow us to estimate β , at least in the long run, based on the substitutability of the two groups in production.